-Deck lists or team lists must be submitted through RK9 by 8:15 a.m. on the first day of the event.
+Deck lists or team lists will be submitted through RK9, up to 8:15 a.m. on the first day of the event.
 Any lists not submitted on time may result in a Round 1 loss.
 For information on how to submit your list for the event, see RK9's support article for deck lists or for team lists.

 Can I transfer my registration to another player?

-No. Registration is locked to the specific player who registered for an event.
+No. Registration is locked to a specific player once you are able to register for an event.
 If circumstances change before the event begins and you will be unable to attend, please submit a ticket to the RK9 support team.